1. Indexes to the National Register of Archives

 Rugby School, Temple Reading Room, Rugby School, Barby Road, Rugby CV22 5DW

 Retains deeds and papers relating to the school and its properties from the 16th century.
-Collection includes school records, registers, governing body papers, collections of boys' letters, etc. The earliest date from 1670s but most from 1750.
+Collection includes school records, registers, governing body papers, collections of boys' letters and so on..
+The earliest date from 1670s but most from 1750.
 Major collections include Dr Thomas Arnold's papers.

 Winchester College Archives, Winchester College, College Street, Winchester SO23 9NA